 - 1 chive chopped

 - Wash fish with lime.
 Cut each slice in two.
 Season with 7 leaves chadon beni, ½ teaspoon salt or to taste,

 - pepper to taste, onion, garlic, pimento, chive, curry powder and ½ tablespoon geera powder .

 - Set aside and let marinate at least 1 hour.

 - Note: The pepper will be for you to choose.
 It could either be raw pepper, pepper sauce or just simply, cayenne pepper.

 - Pour breadcrumbs into a bowl large enough for the slices.

-- Season with ½ tbsp geera, oregano, paprika and 3 leaves chadon beni and ¼ tsp salt.
+- Season with ½ tablespoon geera, oregano, paprika and 3 leaves chadon beni and ¼ teaspoon salt.
 Mix well.

 - Pour olive oil in a small bowl.